Niterói: Train

 There was a railway extension for passenger transportation, 33 km long, connecting Niterói to the municipality of Itaboraí, passing through São Gonçalo.
 Until its deactivation in 2007 the extension was operated by the state-owned company Central.
 In the end, there were only two daily trips, one in each direction, using an obsolete train of the 1950s.
 The line is now deactivated and in several sections, the tracks have been removed by the municipalities of São Gonçalo and Niterói.
 Since in the future there is the proposal to use the bed of this branch for the implementation of part of the projected Line 3 of the Rio Metro between Niterói and Itaboraí.

-Culture

-Niterói is one of the largest historical and cultural centers in Brazil.
-Its culture is characterized by fishing villages (Jurujuba), forts, museums and futuristic monuments, such as the Museum of Contemporary Art, the symbol of the municipality, built by the modernist architect Oscar Niemeyer and the Popular Theater of Niterói.
-The social culture is based on a very hospitable population, which resulted in the nickname of Niterói: "city-smile".

-The architecture of Niterói is characterized by a contrast between the past and the present.
-Historic buildings, such as the Niterói State Library, the Justice Palace, the Niterói Post Office Building, the Municipal Theater of Niterói, the Cantareira Station, the Ingá Palace, the Solar do Jambeiro and the Niterói City Hall stand side by side to the side with works of futuristic bond, like, for example, the Museum of Contemporary Art, Square Juscelino Kubitschek. the Popular Theater of Niterói and the rest of the Niemeyer Way.
-Also known to have the best scout group in Brazil, the 4th GEMAR-Gaviões do Mar.

-The Catholic churches also express a lot of niteroiense culture.
-The São Lourenço dos Índios Church, the foundation of the municipality, the Church of São Sebastião de Itaipu, Nossa Senhora da Boa Viagem, the Church of Saint Peter the Fisherman, the Cathedral of Saint John the Baptist and the Basilica of Our Lady Help of Christians embellish the streets with their baroque, classic and colonial architectures.